Pitch (card game): Cell pitch

-Maryland Jack
+Maryland jack

-This variant allows High, Low, Jack, and Off-Jack points and was originally meant for cutthroat play.
-Bids are from 2-4.
+This variant allows high, low, jack, and off-jack points and was originally meant for cutthroat play.
+Bids are 2–4.
 The bid-winning player can only receive the number of points bid with one exception: If the bid-winning player earns points equal to their bid (no higher), he or she receives one extra point towards the total.
-Non-making players earn points only if the making player is set with one exception: the Off-Jack, which can be claimed by anyone.
-Finally, players must follow suit in this variant - trumping in is allowed only if a player has no on-suit cards.
+Non-making players earn points only if the making player is set with one exception: the off-jack, which can be claimed by anyone.
+Finally, players must follow suit in this variant – trumping in is allowed only if a player has no on-suit cards.
 House rules may permit a game point which is calculated by using the 10s only, such that the player who takes the most 10s is awarded the game point and no player receives this point if there is a tie.
-Like the Off-Jack point, the game point can be claimed by any player.
+Like the off-jack point, the game point can be claimed by any player.

-High Five
+High five

-High Five is a very rare Swiss variation of pitch played with two teams of two.
+High five is a very rare Swiss variation of pitch played with two teams of two.
 This variant uses 9-card hands.
-Points used are High, Low, Jack, Off-Jack, Big Joker, Little Joker, Ten, Five, and Off-Five.
-Five and Off-Five are each worth 5 points.
-Bids are from 6 to 17, the Shoot the Moon variant is used.
+Points used are high, low, jack, off-jack, big joker, little joker, ten, five, and off-five.
+Five and off-five are each worth 5 points.
+Bids are from 6 to 17, the shoot the moon variant is used.

 After bids are made, each player discards all non-trumps (or to a six-card hand).
 The dealer restores each hand to six cards, skipping the making player.
 Finally, the making player may search the deck, choosing cards to bring their hand to six.